xta0/xta0.me/_posts/2023-06-30-Swift-modules-2.md

 -I ../MyLoggerInternal/
 ```

-Lastly, let's swap out the old files and incorporate the new ones in Xcode.
+Lastly, let's swap out the old libraries with the new ones in Xcode.
 We should now encounter this error from Xcode:

 ```shell
 Missing required module 'MyLoggerInternal'
 ```

-This happens because `MyLogger` depends on another module.
-It turns out any client code that imports your module must also be able to import all the modules you imported, since they might be used in your public API.
-A naive solution would be to define a module map for `MyLogger` that contains the `MyLoggerInternal`.
+This happens because `MyLogger` depends on the `MyLoggerInternal` module.
+It turns out any client code that imports the module must also be able to import all the modules it imported.
+A naive solution would be to define a module map for `MyLoggerInternal`.

 ```shell
 module MyLogger{